 Needless to say, a driving ban can cause inconvenience in your daily life.
 However, if the impact is particularly severe, you may be able to make an ‘exceptional hardship’ plea and avoid the ban.
 In this article, we’ll outline exactly what ‘exceptional hardship’ is, provide examples, and share how to present your argument effectively.

 If you are concerned about receiving a ban and require immediate assistance, contact Parnell and Peel today.
 We’re proud to say we’ve assisted 95% of our clients in avoiding or mitigating driving bans, and we will aim to achieve the same success for you.
-Please call 033 03411690 or make a free, confidential online enquiry to discuss your case with one of our experienced solicitors.

 What is ‘Exceptional Hardship’?